ericPantarotto/react_completeGuide/_notes/notes.md

 Debouncing is a technique where we don't update the state on every keystroke but define a timing threshold, and only update the state if the user stopped typing for a certain time.

 And therefore back here in the application, you can see that as I type, as long as I keep on typing, nothing happens.
 But once I stop typing, the filter is applied.

+## Replacing Redux with React Hooks

+you don't have to replace *Redux*, but the advantage is that you don't have to rely on an external library to your app anymore
 <!---
 [comment]: it works with text, you can rename it how you want